 To obtain good photographs of the back of your eyes, we may need to use eye drops to enlarge your pupils.
-If you have any concerns about this, please speak to a staff member caring for you.
+If you have any concerns about this, please speak to a doctor or nurse caring for you.

-These eye drops may blur your vision and can make you sensitive to bright light for approximately four hours.
+These eye drops may blur your vision and can make you sensitive to bright light for approximately two to four hours.
 You may also experience a temporary stinging sensation in your eyes and a dry mouth.
-You should not drive for at least four hours after your appointment and do not operate heavy machinery until your sight returns to normal and your eyes are comfortable.
+You should not drive or operate heavy machinery until your sight returns to normal and your eyes are comfortable.
 You may find it helpful to wear sunglasses.